-(c) Interest rate risk
+(c) Market risk

-Interest rate risk is the risk that the fair value or future cash flows of the Group's financial instruments will fluctuate because of changes in market interest rates.
-The Group's exposure to interest rate risk arises primarily from their bank borrowings.
+Market risk is the risk that the fair value or future cash flows of the Group's financial instruments will fluctuate because of changes in market prices (other than interest or exchange rates).
+The Group is exposed to market risk arising from its investment in listed equity instruments.
+These investments are quoted on stock exchanges and are classified as equity investments at fair value through OCI.

-Sensitivity analysis for interest rate risk
+Sensitivity analysis for market risk